This challenge is part of a tutorial track by MyCodeSchool and is accompanied by a video lesson.

 You are given the pointer to the head node of a linked list and an integer to add to the list.
 Create a new node with the given integer.
 Insert this node at the tail of the linked list and return the head node of the linked list formed after inserting this new node.
 The given head pointer may be null, meaning that the initial list is empty.

-The first line contains an integer , denoting the elements of the linked list.
+The first line contains an integer , the number of elements in the linked list.

-The next lines contain an integer each, denoting the element that needs to be inserted at tail.
+The next lines contain an integer each, the value that needs to be inserted at tail.

 First the linked list is NULL.
 After inserting 141, the list is 141 -> NULL.